queueup/QueueUp-Discord-Bot/README.md

 ### Credits

-`/qup credits`: Learn more about us
+`/qup more`: Learn more about us

-### Config

-`/qup config <region> <summoner>`: Links your Discord to your League of Legends summoner

 ### Looking for game

-`/qup lfg`: Adds you to the queue if you already linked your Discord to your summoner name (read config section) or shows available summoners if you're already in the queue

-### Your profile

-:warning: Requires a QueueUp account! :warning:

-`/qup me`: Sends you your profile

-`/qup me update`: Updates your profile's ranked data

-### Other profiles

-`/qup profile <region> <summoner>`: Shows the selected summoner
+`/qup lfg <game>`: Lists all the players willing to play that game in the last 5 minutes `/qup lfg <game> <in-game-name> <region|optional>`: Add yourself to the queue for 5 minutes.
+We will give other players your game informations as well as your DiscordTag so they can add you